Download a copy of this week's worship folder

 908 Ann St., Homestead, PA 15120.

-Please note that we are located within the Homestead United Presbyterian Church building at the corner of 9th & Ann Streets.
+We are located within the Homestead United Presbyterian Church building at the corner of 9th & Ann Streets.
 Our separate entrance is at the rear of the building on Ann Street as shown in the photo to the right.
 On entering, follow the sign to the second floor.

 What is a "Reformed Baptist Church?"